Outpatient Internship positions available: 11

 Due to the requirements of the HRSA grant, any intern applicants for the IHC-Grant Funded positions must be citizens of the United States, a noncitizen national of the United States, or a foreign national who possesses a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible to participate.
 Please note that this requirement only applies to the Grant-Funded positions and not the traditional positions available at each of our sites.
 If you have any questions about eligibility for the program please contact Katherine Dixon at firstname.lastname@example.org.

 The interview process with Compass Health is entirely virtual.
 However, any applicants that are nearby a Compass Health location are welcome to coordinate a visit.
-Interviews are 60-minutes via video platform, and will include a pair of interviewers generally from one of the programs that the applicant is interested in.
+Interviews are 60-minutes via video platform, and will include a pair of interviewers from our psychology staff.
 Current intern and potential supervisor contact information is available upon request.
+Specific details of interview scheduling will be determined closer to the 24-25 Match cycle.

 Intern Selection Process